winterwang/ForIEA2017/poster-filtered.markdown

 # BACKGROUND

--  Gastric cancer burden remains high in Japan, where it is the second-leading cause of cancer deaths, accounting for annual deaths of approximately 50,000 in Japan.
+-  Gastric cancer burden remains high in Japan, approximately 50,000 deaths/year in Japan (2nd leading cause of cancer deaths).

--  Substantial evidence supports a central role for _H. pylori_ in the parthenogenesis of upper-gastrointestinal diseases, including peptic ulcer and noncardia gastric cancer.
+-  Evidence supports a central role for _H. pylori_ in the development of upper-gastrointestinal diseases, including peptic ulcer and noncardia gastric cancer.

 -  Cross-sectional studies have suggested that the prevalence of _H. pylori_ infection increases with age, while the whole picture remains obscure.

 -  We systematically reviewed the existing literature that presented estimates of the prevalence of _H. pylori_ infection in the Japanese population.

--  The obejectives are: (1) to derive a robust prevalence estimate of _H. pylori_ infection by birth year; (2) to clarify whether _H. pylori_ infection exhibits a birth-cohort pattern.
+-  The obejectives are:
+   a) to derive a robust prevalence estimate of _H. pylori_ infection by birth year;
+   b) to clarify whether _H. pylori_ infection exhibits a birth-cohort pattern.

 <!--